ganelson/inweb/README.md

 	* `bash inweb/scripts/first.sh macosuniv`
 	* `bash inweb/scripts/first.sh unix`
 	* `bash inweb/scripts/first.sh windows`
-* Test that all is well: `inweb/Tangled/inweb -help`
+* Test that all is well: `inweb/Tangled/inweb help`

 Some notes on which platform to choose:
 * For Intel Macs running MacOS 10.13 ("High Sierra") or earlier, use `macos32`.